- Published on

 Here's a breakdown of the example:

-• After iterating through all elements, reduce returns the final accumulated value.
+(accumulator). - After iterating through all elements,

 // Flattening an Array of Arrays